-Our Priority:
+Our Priority

-Identify and implement an RtI model at each elementary school based on best practices

-What will we prioritize to extend success in 2021-22?

-Identify and implement an RtI model at each elementary school based on best practices
+What will we prioritize to extend Identify and implement an RtI model at each elementary school based on best practices success in 2022-23?
 Why is this a priority?

-Things to potentially take into consideration when crafting this response:

-- How does this commitment fit into the District's vision, values and aspirations? - Why did this emerge as something to prioritize? - What makes this the right commitment to pursue? - How does this fit into other commitments and the district's long-term plans? - For Districts with identified schools: - o In what ways is this influenced by the "How Learning Happens" document?
+Things to potentially take into consideration when crafting this response: How does this commitment fit into the District's vision, values and aspirations?
+Why did this emerge as something to prioritize?
+What makes this the right commitment to pursue?
+How does this fit into other commitments and the district's long-term plans?
+For Districts with identified schools: In what ways is this influenced by the "How Learning Happens" document?
 The Equity Self-Reflection?
-Student Interviews? - o In what ways does this support the SCEP commitments of your identified school(s)?

-It is crucial for us to identify and address academic needs as early as possible so academic supports/modifications may be provided, thus promoting academic achievement for all students across all grade levels.
-The district consists of 10 elementary buildings, each of which follows their own Rtl model.
-The district recognizes the need to develop and implement a universal Rtl model across all buildings, based on measurable best practices, to better monitor student progress with consistency and fidelity.
+Student Interviews?
+It is crucial for us to identify and address academic needs as early as possible so academic support/modifications may be provided, thus promoting academic achievement for all students across all grade levels.
+The district consists of 10 elementary buildings, each of which follows their own RtI model.
+The district recognizes the need to develop and implement a universal RtI model across all buildings, based on measurable best practices, to better monitor student progress with consistency and fidelity.
 Using a Response to Intervention model is essential in identifying and addressing deficits that students may have especially in the areas of reading and mathematics.
 Studies show that early intervention can have a significant impact on a student's academic path.
 In reading and math specifically, new skills are typically built upon previously learned skills.
-For example, a student needs to understand addition in order to understand the concept of multiplication.
-If there is an unidentified gap in a student's learning process, this only compounds and puts the student at more risk for failure as they continue through their schooling.
-In addition, appropriate intervention at a young age will decrease the number of students who may require prolonged remediation and supports.
+For example, a student a more risk for failure as they continue through their schooling.
+In addition, appropriate intervention at a young age will decrease the number of students who may require prolonged remediation and support.
+In what ways does this support the SCEP commitments of your identified school(s)?
 Identifying and implementing interventions for students not only benefits those particular students identified.
 When teachers look at the results of both formative and summative assessments, they are able to identify trends that exist amongst all their students as well as identify specific students who are struggling with specific skills.
 Using Tier 1 of the Response to Intervention process enables a teacher to try new strategies in their whole group instruction to meet the needs of the students.
-If a small group of students consistently continue to struggle with specific concepts, teachers can use small group instruction and incorporate activities such as learning centers to address specific concerns.
-Small group and individual instruction gives the teacher a better sense of the specific areas of needed support and gives the student the attention they need to develop the skills they need to continue in their curriculum. -- ---
+If a small group of students consistently continue to struggle with specific concepts, teachers can use small group instruction and incorporate activities such as learning centers to address specific areas of needed support and gives the student the attention they need to develop the skills they need to continue in their curriculum.